MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For more information about these cmdlets, see [Set-SPOTenantCdnPolicy](https://technet.microsoft.com/en-us/library/mt800839.aspx) and [Get-SPOTenantCdnPolicies](https://technet.microsoft.com/en-us/library/mt800838.aspx).

-### (Optional) To change the list of site classifications you want to exclude from a CDN
+### Change the list of site classifications you want to exclude from the Office 365 CDN (Optional)
 <a name="Office365CDNforSPOSiteClassification"> </a>

 > [!TIP]